myltik/azure-docs.ru-ru/articles/connectors/connectors-create-api-sftp.md

 <properties
-pageTitle="Сведения об использовании соединителя SFTP в приложениях логики | Microsoft Azure" description="Создание приложений логики с помощью службы приложений Azure. Подключитесь к API SFTP, чтобы отправлять и получать файлы. Вы можете выполнять различные операции, например создавать, обновлять, получать или удалять файлы." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+pageTitle="Learn how to use the SFTP connector in your logic apps | Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to SFTP API to send and receive files.
+You can perform various operations such as create, update, get or delete files." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />